An easy recipe for a sesame shrimp stir fry that comes together in minutes, literally – this tasty dish takes about 20 minutes from start to finish.

 What about leftovers?

-You can keep leftovers of this sesame shrimp stir fry recipe in the fridge, in a sealed container, for up to 3 days.
+You can keep leftover sesame shrimp in the fridge, in a sealed container, for up to 3 days.
 Reheat them gently, in the microwave, on 50% power.

 - 4 tablespoons light soy sauce (or use a gluten-free alternative and add salt as needed)

 - 1 tablespoon honey (or a low carb alternative)*

 - 2 lb. large shrimp, peeled and deveined

 - 1 tablespoon sesame oil

 - In a small bowl, whisk together the soy sauce, honey, garlic powder, red pepper flakes and cornstarch.
 Set aside.